Kartikey-Shukla-309/Chess-BOT/README.md

 Intution is neceessary for fast response to the position and Calculation takes time but guarantees the best(or good) move which may not always be the case with intutive moves.

 This project is solely based on the intution part using CNNs.
-Applying 'Monte-Carlo Tree Search' is one the future aspect to strengthen the engine.
+Applying 'Monte-Carlo Tree Search' is one of the future aspect to strengthen the engine.

 <img width="1359" height="773" alt="image" src="https://github.com/user-attachments/assets/aae813e2-4640-4821-be6e-736a61e2afae" />
 <img width="1355" height="786" alt="image" src="https://github.com/user-attachments/assets/8e1463fe-b4cc-43ee-b2d5-4024939a436b" />